 As major ICO players, incorporating the KYC guidelines allows for easy and seamless incorporation of regulations.
 The non-adoption will lead to difficulties in the long-term, it will affect the way crypto businesses are carried out.
 With KYC in place, ICOs and exchanges will develop an understanding of a customers’ transaction patterns.
 This will be beneficial to both the customer in the event of hacking and the exchange, as they will be able to determine what seems like a suspicious transaction.

-With ICOs like BullToken which is expected to be community of investors implementing KYC in their business structure.
-They are proving their level of responsibility as a Crypto start up compliant with existing laws.
-For every member of the BullToken community, they would have gone through a thorough scrutiny of their identity.
+With ICOs like BullToken which is expected to be a community of investors implementing KYC in their business structure.
+They are proving their level of responsibility as a Crypto start-up compliant with existing laws.
+For every member of the BullToken community, they would have gone through thorough scrutiny of their identity.
 This is to ensure that the platform is not being utilized for money laundering and other criminal activities.
-Aside that, being a community of shared interest, there will be individuals who will want to solidify and back their own investment proposals using multiple accounts.
-KYC will limit such behaviors as individuals will be able to create account and buy tokens using their identity only.
+Aside from that, being a community of shared interest, there will be individuals who will want to solidify and back their own investment proposals using multiple accounts.
+KYC will limit such behaviors as individuals will be able to create an account and buy tokens using their identity only.

 In reality, KYC will be doing Crypto communities a lot of good as regards identity and social credibility.
 It will go a long way to rid exchanges of fraudsters who are already disrupting the decorum of many exchanges.